magaramol/NLP/README.md

 ### Task Description

-The goal of this task is to preprocess text data for analysis or modeling for NLP Tasks.
+The goal of this task is to preprocess text data for analysis or modeling for NLP tasks.
 The following steps are applied to the text:

 1. Convert all text to lowercase.
 2. Remove HTML tags.